pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

         )

 .. note::
-    When a :obj:`TensorFrame` is initialized, the data in each categorical column is transformed into index-based integers from [0,`num_categories`).
+    When a :obj:`TensorFrame` is initialized, the data in each categorical column is transformed into index-based integers from [0,`num_categories`-1].
     The categories are sorted by their frequencies in descending order, mapping each category to their rank in sorted order.
-    Any invalid entries within the categorical columns are assigned to a value of `-1`.
+    Any invalid entries within the categorical columns are assigned to a value of -1.

 .. note::
-    The set of keys in `x_dict` must exactly match with the set of keys in `col_names_dict`.
+    The set of keys in `feat_dict` must exactly match with the set of keys in `col_names_dict`.
-    We validate the :obj:`TensorFrame` at initialization time.
+    :obj:`TensorFrame` is validated at initialization time.

 A :obj:`TensorFrame` contains many properties: